Ixrec/OuterWildsArchipelagoRandomizer/README.md

 - "Log Hunt", where the goal is getting N ship logs?
 Similarly: a Relic Hunt like Outer Relics, or literally by interfacing with Outer Relics?

 - A generic API for other OW mods to declare their randomizable stuff???

+- Figure out if Quantum Space Buddies (the co-op mod) just works, or can be made to work with code changes

 ## Running From Source